helm/helm/docs/charts_tips_and_tricks.md

 for security reasons: `env` and `expandenv` (which would have given chart authors access to Tiller's environment).

-We also added two special template functions: `include` and `required`.
+We also added four special template functions: `include`, `required`, `tpl`, and `tval`.

 The `include` function allows you to bring in another template, and then pass the results to other template functions.

 For example, this template snippet includes a template called `mytpl`, then lowercases the result, then wraps that in double quotes.